Metal Composition: 91.67% Gold - 3% Silver - 5.33% Copper

 Mass / Weight: 3.393 grams

-There are two major varieties of the 2015 $5 Gold American Eagle.
-The less common variety is known as the "Narrow Reeds" variety and the more common variety is known as the "Wide Reeds".
+What This Coin Looks Like (Obverse, Reverse, Mint Mark Location, Special Features, etc.): There are two major varieties of the 2014 $5 Gold American Eagle.
+The ultra-rare variety is known as the "Narrow Reeds" variety and the more common variety is known as the "Wide Reeds".
 The difference between the two coins depends the thickness of the reeds on the edge of the 1/10 oz $5 gold eagle.
 The "Narrow Reeds" are much finer than what the reeding normally is for $5 gold eagles.
-Experts say the US Mint was using a narrow reeds collar for $5 gold buffalo coins being minted in 2008 and they began experimenting on using this for gold eagle starting in 2014.
-The 2015 "Narrow Reeds" is far more common than the 2014 "Narrow Reeds".
-Although the 2015 narrow reeds variety is worth about twice as much as the 2015.
+Experts say the US Mint was using a narrow reeds collar for $5 gold buffalo coins being minted in 2008 and they began experimenting on using this for gold eagle in 2014.
+The 2014 "Narrow Reeds" was discovered in 2015 after the 2015 "Narrow Reeds" variety was discovered - but the 2014 variety is exceptionally rare with only about 11 known worldwide.

 The difference between the 2014 Narrow Reeds vs Wide Reeds is depicted below in the example comparison image (Source of example images is courtesy of NGC):